asimkunwar/nepali-sign-translator/README.md

 # nepali-sign-translator
-This is the system that will be used to translate the sign language into nepali langiage
+This is the system that will be used to translate the sign language into nepali language.